Fulguritude/GESS/README.txt

 NB : for human play, change the arguments in Main to read Player.HU NB : It seems my code has taught me a use for macros.
 In such a sequential computation, it can be interesting to modify which lines are read without removing the rest of the function, and thus run only some of the checks.
 Macros could allow for a more fluid manipulation of heuristics than retyping.
 Verify.
-NB : B seems to lose a lot against W. Maybe the AI is just better at reacting than planning (which would make a lot of sense considering my code and the NP clusterfuck that is this game).
+NB : B seems to lose a lot against W. Maybe the AI is just better at reacting than planning (which would make a lot of sense considering my code and the NP carnival that is this game).